 The situation may also be escalated to the COO if you feel the Vice President of Human Resources has not satisfactorily helped you.

 FIFTH STEP

 The resolution to a problem, complaint, question, or suggestion may be appealed to the CEO.
-His decision will be final and binding on all parties.
+The CEO's decision will be final and binding on all parties.